Tips and Tricks News

 Why Are More Young Women Getting Cancer?

+New research reveals that women under 50 are now 82% more likely to be diagnosed with cancer than men in that age group—a sharp increase from 51% in 2002.
 The most common cancers in young women include breast, thyroid, and colorectal cancers, with breast cancer rising about 1% annually since 2012.
 Asian American and Pacific Islander women have been especially impacted.

 Dr. Neil Iyengar, an oncologist at Memorial Sloan Kettering, believes this goes beyond genetics: “We’re likely dealing with a complex mix of environmental and lifestyle factors.”